RomiRand/PoapArtBot/README.md

 ## Usage
 __I know this is ugly, it's still in development.
 It's just a PoC.__ \
-At the moment this is hardcoded for the ongoing weekly sandbox canvas.
+At the moment this is hardcoded for the ongoing weekly sandbox canvas. \
+You'll need python3 installed
+(`sudo apt-get install python3` for linux).
 1. Download the repository
-2. Open `index.html` in your browser
+2. Run `StartBot.sh` (this will start a local HTTP server)
-3. Scroll to the buttons at the bottom
+3. Scroll down to the buttons
 4. Open metamask
 5. Login (by signing the message)
 6. Drag-and-Drop an image you like onto the canvas.
 After droppping you can grab it again, or scale it while pressing `CTRL`.
-8. Once you're happy, hit start!
+7. Once you're happy, hit start!
+8. (Don't forget to stop your HTTP-Server when you're done: Hit `Ctrl + c` in the terminal window.)

 ## Contribute
 Unfortunately, the website isn't open source (let's hope it will be soon!), so I basically needed to rebuilt all the relevant parts of it.